Catcher: Catching pitches

-"Catcher's Balk"
+Catcher's balk

+A catcher's balk occurs when the catcher is not properly set in the designated box.
+Once the pitcher releases the ball and the catcher is caught outside of this zone, the play is thrown out.
+The term "catcher's balk" is not official, but it is common to hear among catchers and umpires alike.

-Catcher's Interference
+Catcher's interference

-If at the time a pitch is about to be thrown in play, and the catcher has overextended the arm resulting in the catcher's glove being contacted by the batter's swinging bat, a catcher's interference is called and the batter walks to first base.
+If a pitch is thrown and the catcher has extended their arm resulting in the catcher's glove being contacted by the batter's swinging bat, a catcher's interference is called, and the batter is awarded first base.
 This is recorded as an error.
-If the bases would be loaded and the batter would walk to first base, thus resulting in a run being scored, since it is an error it is not awarded to the batter as run batted in.
-The catcher's interference call is not very commonly seen.
-Also, interference may be declined by the batting team, as in the case where a better result ensues.
+If the bases were loaded, it results in a run being scored, but since it is an error it is not awarded to the batter as run batted in.
+The catcher's interference call is uncommon.
+Also, an interference penalty may be declined by the batting team, such as when a better result ensues.

 Blocking balls in the dirt

 To block balls that a pitcher throws on a bounce toward home plate (pitches that are said to be "in the dirt"), the catcher will slide their body to the left or right, as necessary, to place themselves directly in the path of the ball.
 Once in position, they push towards the ball while dropping to their knees, place their mitt between their legs to prevent the ball from passing through, and lean forward to deaden the rebound when, and if, the ball bounces off their thigh or torso.
 Although inexperienced catchers may try to catch the errant pitch with the mitt, coaches often prioritize the catcher's ability to "keep the ball in front of the body" than to make a catch with their mitt.
 Ideally, the catcher will be able to knock the ball to the ground where it will stop within arm's reach.
 To perform this properly, without the ball being deflected in an undesirable direction, the catcher must angle their body so that their chest is always leaning forward, toward home plate.
 Tucking your chin or looking the ball in will help with deadening the ball like this.
 This maneuver is often difficult, and its difficulty depends largely on how fast the ball is traveling, the angle at which the ball is thrown into the ground, where it first hits the ground, the firmness of the ground it hits, and the manner in which it is spinning.